codacy/codacy-pmd/src/main/resources/docs/description/category_java_bestpractices_UnusedAssignment.md

             The rule subsumes {% rule &quot;UnusedLocalVariable&quot; %}, and {% rule &quot;UnusedFormalParameter&quot; %}.
             Those violations are filtered
             out by default, in case you already have enabled those rules, but may be enabled with the property `reportUnusedVariables`.
-Variables whose name starts with `ignored` are filtered out, as is standard practice for exceptions.
+Variables whose name starts with `ignored` or `unused` are filtered out, as is standard practice for exceptions.

             Limitations: